-Anna has over 10-year experience in working in international company in area of finance.
-She has been practicing fitness and Pole Sport for many years and is experience in teaching & competing at international level.
+Anna has over 10-years of experience in working in international company in area of finance.
+She has been practicing fitness and Pole Sports for many years and is experienced in teaching & competing at an international level.

 Currently she is overseeing and implementing anti-doping program for IPSF and is proud of our athlete egative results.

-She is confident that Pole Sport has Olympic future.
+She is confident that Pole Sports has an Olympic future.
 “Sport is all about integrity, trust and objectivity, I stand for transparent and fair competition.”
-With the team of committed volunteers Anna oversaw doping control procedures for WADA testing at the World Pole Sport 2017 in The Netherlands.
+With the team of committed volunteers, Anna oversaw doping control procedures for WADA testing at the World Pole Sport 2017 in The Netherlands.

 Competitions Coordinator - Jezabel Olmos

 Jezabel Olmos studied a degree in International Relations at ITAM.
 She began practicing pole in 2005 as a recreational activity.
 She was the first Mexican trained as an instructor and in 2007 began teaching pole fitness, which led her to venture into the fitness world.

 She became the first Mexican woman to promote pole as a fitness activity.
 She was appointed president of the Mexican Pole Sports Federation, and has guided pole sports through numerous achievements.
 Her main role is to disseminate and promote pole as an activity in process of becoming a recognized sport by government agencies and international associations.
 She is also Head Judge and Master Trainer for the International Pole Sports Federation.

 Salima Peippo was born in Canada, lived her childhood in Finland, and studied in the state circus schools of Moscow to become a circus artist.
 After more than 10 years of travelling around the world as a performing circus artist, she has moved to Spain and runs a pole and a circus studio, educates pole and aerial instructors, teaches, coaches, judges and does Pole Sports federation work both nationally and internationally.